What is Dynamic Programming?

-- The order of computing subproblems doesn't matter.
-For bottom-up, we have to fill the table in an order such that all the subproblems are solved first.
+- The order of computing sub-problems doesn't matter.
+For bottom-up, we have to fill the table in order to solve all the sub-problems first.
 For example, to fill

 dp, we have to have filled

-- Easier to reason for partition type of problems (how many ways are there to.., splitting a string into...), just do DFS and add memoization.
+- Easier to the reason for partition type of problems (how many ways are there too.., splitting a string into...).
+Just do DFS and add memoization.

-- Easier to reason the time complexity (since it's just the time to fill the table)
+- Easier to analyze the time complexity (since it's just the time to fill the table)